Table of Contents

 • Requires internet for activation: Setting up a new plan can be tricky if you lose connectivity.

-> Pro Tip: If you rely on frequent SIM swaps, check if you have an easy eSIM transfer option from your network.
+> Pro Tip: If you rely on frequent SIM swaps, check whether your network offers an easy eSIM transfer option.
 Also, remember that eSIM transferability and activation depend on carrier policies and device compatibility.

 Now, let’s compare eSIM with another major alternative: traditional roaming.